-Whether you’ve inherited a ton of photo albums from your parents, or you’re having a hard time handling your own photo collection – here are streamlined instructions for getting organized!
+Whether you’ve inherited a ton of photo albums from your parents, or you’re having a hard time handling your own photo collection – here are 6 Steps for Organizing Your Lifetime of Photos!
 Of course, if you happen to be overwhelmed at any point during the process, contact us for a consultation on how we can help you finish organizing your media!

 1.)
 Gather the Universe